Zero Liquid Discharge (ZLD) Wastewater Systems

 Two types of evaporation technology are used in the ENCON ZLD solution.
 First, at a typical operating cost $0.01 - $0.02 per gallon of distillate, the ENCON Mechanical Vapor Compression (MVC) Evaporator is also very energy efficient and yields a high quality distillate.
 Models are available that can process 40 to 4,000 gallons of distillate per hour.
 More information on the ENCON MVC evaporator can be found here in our Mechanical Vapor Compression section.
 Second, the ENCON Thermal Evaporator can be used with a variety of heat sources, such as natural gas, propane, #2 fuel oil, waste oil, steam, and electricity.
 Capacities range from 8 to 400 gallons per hour.
 More information on ENCON Thermal Evaporators can be found here in our thermal evaporator system section.

-Please refer to the flow chart diagram to the right for a typical layout for ENCON's ZLD solution.
-Wastewater is fed to the ENCON MVC Evaporator followed by dewatering of the MVC concentrate by an ENCON Thermal Evaporator and a plate & frame filter press.
+In a typical layout for the ENCON's ZLD solution.
+Wastewater is fed to the ENCON MVC Evaporator followed by dewatering of the MVC concentrate by an ENCON Thermal Evaporator and a centrifuge.

 In the first stage, an MVC Evaporator is fed the wastewater and it yields distilled water and concentrate.
 The concentrate goes to a concentrate storage tank, which separates into slurry and supernatant layers.
 The supernatant layer gets pumped to an ENCON Thermal Evaporator, which further concentrates the liquid while exhausting water vapor to atmosphere.
 The concentrated slurry from the thermal evaporator is pumped back into the concentrate storage tank.
-The slurry layer from the tank is pumped into a thickener tank that is then pumped into a filter press.
-The filter press solids are dumped into a sludge disposal trough with filtrate going back to the concentrate tank.
+The slurry layer from the tank is pumped into a centrifuge.